Introduction |

 - Ottawa Public Health works with health care professionals to facilitate post-exposure prophylaxis to some contacts of measles.

-- Ottawa Public Health works with community stakeholders (childcare, schools, and workplaces) to ensure those sick with measles are isolated at home and excluded from childcare, school, or work during periods of communicability.
+- Ottawa Public Health works with community partners (childcare, schools, and workplaces) to ensure those with measles are isolated at home and excluded from childcare, school, or work during periods of communicability.

 Control measures